hashicorp/terraform-provider-google/website/docs/r/container_azure_cluster.html.markdown

 * `ssh_config` -
   (Required)
-  Required.
   SSH configuration for how to access the underlying control plane machines.

 * `subnet_id` -
   (Required)
-  Required.
   The ARM ID of the subnet where the control plane VMs are deployed.
 Example: `/subscriptions//resourceGroups//providers/Microsoft.Network/virtualNetworks//subnets/default`.

 * `tags` -
   (Optional)